kod-kristoff/intro-domain-driven/README.md

         self._path.write_text(json.dumps(to_disk))
 ```

-And adding a integration test for this class since this treats paths.
+And adding a integration test for this class since this treats paths, and also test that the
+serialization and deserialization of the Json files works.

 ```python
 # tests/integration/test_json_file_resources.py